-- Electronics and Telecommunications Research Institute (ETRI)

-- NEC Corporation

-- Disney Enterprises, Inc.

-- WMS Gaming, Inc.

-- Verizon Patent and Licensing, Inc.

 - Microsoft Corporation.

 - Netapp.
 Inc.

 - NCR Corporation

 - EMC Corporation

 - AT&T Intellectual Property, L.P.

 - Sony Corporation

 - SAP AG

 - Blackberry Limited

 - Adobe Systems Incorporated

 - Nippon Telegraph and Telephone Corporation

 - Novell, Inc.

 - Spring Communications L.P.

 - Hytrust, Inc.

 - International Business Machines Corporation

 - Google, Inc.

 - Kabushiki Kaisha Toshiba

 - Panasonic Intellectual Property Management Co., Ltd.

 - Zvnga Inc.

 - Certicom Corp.

 - Wincor Nixdorf International Gmbh

 - Oracle International Corporation

 - Futurewei Technologies, Inc.

 - Dell Products, L.P.

 - Intuit Inc.

-69. The '237 patent claims a technical solution to a problem unique to computer networks - securely transmitting encrypted electronic information via an intermediary device, wherein the electronic information is cryptographically secure not only from outside attackers, but also from the intermediary.
+- 67. The '237 patent claims a technical solution to a problem unique to computer networks securely transmitting encrypted electronic information via an intermediary device, wherein the electronic information is cryptographically secure not only from outside attackers, but also from the intermediary.

-70. At the time of the inventions claimed in the '237 patent, securely processing, transmitting, and accessing protected electronic data in a massively distributed computing environment presented new and unique issues over the state of the art.
+- 68. At the time of the inventions claimed in the '237 patent, securely processing, transmitting, and accessing protected electronic data in a massively distributed computing environment presented new and unique issues over the state of the art.
 As explained in the '237 patent: "Often, the nature of these communications protocols places the third party (or group of third parties) in a position of trust, meaning that the third party or parties, without access to additional information, can gain access to private communications or otherwise undermine transactional security or privacy."
 '237 patent, col. 2:13-17.

-Generating and protecting encryption kevs while maintaining data availability has traditionally been a major barrier to implementing encryption, especially on an enterprise scale.
-Kev management is complex and challenging, and often fails because issuance, storage, and renewing are difficult.
+Generating and protecting encryption keys while maintaining data availability has traditionally been a major barrier to implementing encryption, especially on an enterprise scale.
+Key management is complex and challenging, and often fails because issuance, storage, and renewing are difficult.
 Worse yet, lost keys can make important data permanently unrecoverable.